Advanced Horticultural Trades (Level 4) (Arboriculture)

 - 24 credits at NCEA Level 1 including 12 credits in English or Māori; or equivalent.

-- Candidates wishing to enrol on the Arboriculture strand of this qualification must have completed the New Zealand Certificate in Horticulture (General) (Level 3) and the New Zealand Certificate in Horticulture (Level 3) with Arboriculture strand, or equivalent qualifications or work experience to similar level.
+- Candidates wishing to enrol on the Arboriculture strand of this qualification may have completed the New Zealand Certificate in Horticulture (Level 3) with Arboriculture strand, or equivalent qualifications or work experience to similar level.